 Human impact.
-The non-native springtails Hypogastrura viatica, Mesaphorura macrochaeta and Proisotoma minuta and mites Speleorchestes sp., Terpnacarus gibbosus and Coccotydaeolus cf. krantzii are found at several site around Whalers Bay and may be present within Site K. The non-native springtails Protaphorura fimata and Folsomia candida were reported from Whalers Bay in the 1960s but have not be found in subsequent surveys.
+The non-native springtails Hypogastrura viatica, Mesaphorura macrochaeta and Proisotoma minuta and mites Speleorchestes sp., Terpnacarus gibbosus and Coccotydaeolus cf. krantzii are found at several site around Whalers Bay and may be present within Site K. The non-native springtail Folsomia candida was reported from Whalers Bay in the 1960s but has not been found in subsequent surveys.
+On 24 January 2015, 15 individuals of Ceratophysella succinea, a non-native Collembolon not previously reported in Antarctica, were found in Kroner Lake.
+Other non-native springtails found at Site K include Protaphorura fimata and Hypogastrura viatical.
+Kroner Lake presents the greatest non-indigenous species richness along with Pendulum Cove (i.e., three species each).